 As a result of taking this course, the student will be able to demonstrate familiarity with the dynamics of the human heart with regard to select counseling issues as well as a basic level of competency in strategizing and approaching these in a way that will be helpful for counselees struggling and suffering with these same issues.
 The student will become conversant with key works that currently come to bear on key biblical counseling issues.
-In addition, the student will be able to knowledgably discuss the secular notion of “disorders” in contrast and in comparison to the doctrine of sanctification.
+In addition, the student will be able to knowledgeably discuss the secular notion of “disorders” in contrast and in comparison to the doctrine of sanctification.
+3 credit hours.

 34% – Reading (1450 pages)

 10% – Participation & Discussion

 56% – Written Assignments